Research Fellows Summer Term 2026

 Vladyslav Ivatskyi

 Vladyslav Ivatskyi is a historian specializing in minority studies and identity transformations in the Northern Azov region.
-He received his PhD in History from Mykolaiv V. O. Sukhomlynsky National University (2016) with research on the historical development of the Greek communities of the Azov Sea region.
-His work examines processes of nation-building, linguistic change, and minority policies from the Russian Empire to contemporary Ukraine.
-He also studies the economic history of the Azov region, including maritime trade, frontier colonization, the development of the Azov economic cluster, and the expansion of grain agriculture in the nineteenth century.
-In 2010 he was a research fellow at the National Hellenic Research Foundation in Athens and later coordinated several projects in applied social research and community development in Mariupol (2015–2023).
+He received his PhD in History from Mykolaiv National University in 2016, focusing on the Greek communities of the Azov Sea region.
+His research examines nation-building processes, linguistic change, and minority policies from the Russian Empire to contemporary Ukraine, alongside the economic and social history of the region.

 KIU research project: ‘Post-Territorial Minorities?
 From Territorial Minority to Network Community: The Greeks of the Northern Azov Region after 2022’